Frequently Asked Questions

 Do you have a list of the items you carry at the moment?

 Not really.
-The store is organized by genre, and alphabetical by author; if we have the item in stock, one of our helpful staff members can usually help you find what you're looking for.
-However, there are some items listed on our online inventory.
+The store is organized by genre, with books alphabetical by author or editor.
+If we have a particular item in stock, one of our helpful staff members can usually help you find it quickly.
+However, we do have a few thousand of our more collectible items listed in our online inventory.

 How do I get upstairs?

-Before you enter the shop, there is another door to the left, around the discount cart.
-If the door is closed, ask someone inside the shop to let you in.
-If the door is open, you can go right up the stairs to our top floor.
+Inside the front foyer, before you enter the shop through the main door, there is another door to your left, around the discount cart.
+If the door is closed, ask at the front desk, and we can usually open the upstairs almost immediately.
+If the door is already open, you can go right up.
+The door to the upstairs shop is on the right at the top of the stairs.

 Do you buy books?